jhuapl-bio/taxtriage/README.md

 Currently, Basestack is undergoing improvements to allow easier usage of nextflow pipelines (includes TaxTriage) that is scheduled for release in early August.

+See [Important output locations](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#important-output-locations) for information on where to get the most important output files from the pipeline.

+See [here](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#top-hits-calculation) for information on how "top hits" is located

 #### Alerts